dwhiffing/fury/content/nato/no/navy/body.md

 [**Kobben
 Class**](https://en.wikipedia.org/wiki/Kobben-class_submarine): These
-submarines were also built in Germany as the Type 207 class and were an improved version of the Type 205 used by Germany and Denmark.
-In total 15 boats were delivered to Norway between 1964 and 1967.
-Due to age, accidents and decommissioning, only 8 remain in service at the start of Northern Fury.
+submarines were also built in Germany as the Type 207 and were an improved version of the Type 205 used by Germany and Denmark.
+In total 15 boats were delivered to Norway between 1964 and 1967, but due to age, accidents and decommissioning, only 8 remain in service at the start of Northern Fury.